Elizabeth Stringer Keefe's work focuses on the preparation of teachers who work with students with autism spectrum disorder.

 Professional Title: Assistant Professor

-Areas of Academic Focus and Expertise: Autism spectrum disorders; school reform and systems; assistive technology improving the accessibility of curriculum
+Areas of Academic Focus and Expertise: Autism spectrum disorders; teacher education policy; assistive technology improving the accessibility of curriculum

-Education: BA, University of Massachusetts, Amherst; MEd, Lesley University
+Education: BA, University of Massachusetts, Amherst; M.Ed., Lesley University; PhD Candidate, Boston College (anticipated completion 2017)

 Online Education Programs